Authenticate using Google#

 If you are using a virtual machine from a cloud provider and stop the VM, then when you re-start the VM, the provider will likely assign a new public IP address to it.
 In this case, you must update your Google application information with the new IP address.

-We’ll use the tljh-config
+In this section we’ll use the tljh-config

 tool to configure your JupyterHub’s authentication.